A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Discussion

 To the best of our knowledge, this is the first application of principal stratification framework to study the role of a continuous and repeatedly measured intermediate outcome in closed-cohort SW-CRTs.
-Our proposed approach can be extended in several directions.
-First, it is possible to further incorporate baseline covariates to relax our structural assumptions and potentially improve the statistical efficiency for estimating the principal causal effects in SW-CRTs.
-Second, our approach assumes ignorable dropout to handle monotone attrition of individuals.
+Our proposed approach can be extended in several directions. {First, our approach assumes ignorable dropout to handle monotone attrition of individuals.
 However, non-ignorable dropout may occur especially in SW-CRTs for frail populations as patients with worsened outcomes may be more likely to discontinue the study. \citet{gasparini2024analysis} have introduced a joint modeling approach to address a certain type of non-ignorable dropout in closed-cohort SW-CRTs in the absence of intermediate outcomes, and it would be interesting to expand that approach in our setting.
-Finally, we can explore relaxing the modeling assumptions in Section \ref{sec:model} by introducing duration-specific treatment effects \citep{WANG2024} and/or by considering Bayesian nonparametric priors for the distribution of the observed data \citep{daniels2023bayesian}.
+It is also worthwhile to consider pattern-mixture modeling frameworks that incorporate sensitivity parameters for handling missing data in longitudinal studies \cite{daniels2023bayesian}, and to develop analogous extensions for clustered longitudinal data structures that suit SW-CRTs.
+Second, in future work, we will also explore Bayesian nonparametric priors for the distribution of the observed data to further combat potential model misspecification bias for causal inference \citep{daniels2023bayesian}; the feasibility of such extensions have recently been demonstrated for cluster randomized trials with an intermediate outcome but in different contexts \citep{OHNISHI2025, YANG2025}.
+Finally, if the interval for the sensitivity functions in Assumption \ref{assumption:msm} are too wide, an alternative prior would be to specify a double triangular prior which has its mode at the midpoint of the interval and decays to zero as move away from the mode (so basically, two triangular priors appropriately normalized).
+A formal implementation of such extensions is left for future work.}